morphgnt/tischendorf/text/parsed/README.txt

     There may be several words in each lemma.

 All Strong's numbers are single numbers with 1,2,3, or 4 digits.

+The text exists in two versions: One with a ".TSP" extension for each file, and one with a ".TUP" extension for each file.
+The former is in TLG BETA encoding, whereas the latter is in Unicode UTF-8.

 ChangeLog